Bea won an award of achievement from Emerson College's Musical Theater Society in Boston in the spring of 2000.

 Her idol when she was young was June Allyson.

-Friends with: Shirley Jones, Angela Lansbury, Florence Henderson, Charlotte Rae, Marla Gibbs, Della Reese, Dick Van Dyke, Dick Van Patten, Katherine Helmond, Richard Mulligan, Bob Hope, Frank Sinatra, Sammy Davis Jr., Dean Martin, Johnny Carson, Carroll O'Connor, Jean Stapleton, Rob Reiner, Conrad Bain, Norman Lear, Bill Macy, Esther Rolle, Nanette Fabray, Estelle Getty, Lucille Ball, Danny Thomas, Carol Channing, Mike Douglas, Joan Collins, Shirley MacLaine, Doris Roberts, John Amos, Jason Alexander, Rue McClanahan, Susan Harris, Herb Edelman, Tony Curtis, Rod Steiger, George Gobel, Perry Como, Bill Dana, Harry Belafonte, Mickey Rooney, Beverly Garland and Dinah Shore.
+Was very good friends with: Shirley Jones, Angela Lansbury, Florence Henderson, Charlotte Rae, Marla Gibbs, Della Reese, Angie Dickinson, Dick Van Dyke, Dick Van Patten, Katherine Helmond, Richard Mulligan, Bob Hope, Frank Sinatra, Sammy Davis Jr., Dean Martin, Johnny Carson, Carroll O'Connor, Jean Stapleton, Rob Reiner, Conrad Bain, Norman Lear, Bill Macy, Esther Rolle, Nanette Fabray, Estelle Getty, Lucille Ball, Danny Thomas, Carol Channing, Mike Douglas, Joan Collins, Shirley MacLaine, Doris Roberts, John Amos, Jason Alexander, Rue McClanahan, Susan Harris, Herb Edelman, Tony Curtis, Rod Steiger, George Gobel, Perry Como, Bill Dana, Harry Belafonte, Mickey Rooney, Beverly Garland and Dinah Shore.

 After her death The Ali Forney Center, a New York not-for-profit agency devoted to providing emergency shelter, medical services, and help getting off the streets to young lesbian, gay, bisexual, and transgender homeless people, learned that she had left them $300,000.00 in her will.
 The center plans to use the bequest to buy a building that will become permanent housing for some of these youths.
 The center plans to name the building The Bea Arthur Residence for LGBT Homeless Youth.